-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (ASC 326).
 ASU 2016-13 requires credit losses on most financial assets measured at amortized cost and certain other instruments to be measured using an expected credit loss model (referred to as the current expected credit loss (CECL) model).
 It also modifies the impairment model for available-for-sale debt securities and provides for a simplified accounting model for purchased financial assets with credit deterioration since their origination.
 The new guidance will become effective for the Company beginning in fiscal year 2021, with early adoption permitted.
 The new guidance is required to be applied on a modified-retrospective basis.
 The Company is currently evaluating the impact of this standard on its consolidated financial statements and disclosures.

-In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
+In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (ASC 230).
 ASU 2016-15 makes eight targeted changes to how companies present and classify certain cash receipts and cash payments in the statement of cash flows.
 The new standard will become effective for the Company beginning in fiscal year 2019, with early adoption permitted.
 The new standard will require adoption on a retrospective basis unless it is impracticable to apply, in which case the Company would be required to apply the amendments prospectively as of the earliest date practicable.
-The Company is currently evaluating the impact of this standard on its consolidated financial statements and disclosures.
+The Company early adopted the guidance on a retrospective basis in the second quarter of fiscal year 2018 and as a result cash payments for debt prepayment and extinguishment are classified as cash outflows for financing activities.
+Otherwise the adoption of this guidance did not have a material impact on its consolidated financial statements and disclosures.

-In October 2016, the FASB issued ASU 2016-16, Income Taxes (Topic 740).
+In October 2016, the FASB issued ASU 2016-16, Income Taxes (ASC 740).
 ASU 2016-16 requires that an entity should recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs as opposed to when the asset has been sold to an outside party.
 The new standard will become effective for the Company beginning in fiscal year 2019, with early adoption permitted.
 The new standard will require adoption on a modified retrospective basis through cumulative-effect adjustment directly to retained earnings as of the beginning of the period.
 The Company is currently evaluating the impact of this standard on its consolidated financial statements and disclosures.

-In October 2016, the FASB issued ASU 2016-17, Consolidation: Interests Held through Related Parties That Are Under Common Control (Topic 810).
+In October 2016, the FASB issued ASU 2016-17, Consolidation: Interests Held through Related Parties That Are Under Common Control (ASC 810).
 The amendments change how a reporting entity that is the single decision maker of a variable interest entity should treat indirect interests in the entity held through related parties that are under common control with the reporting entity when determining whether it is the primary beneficiary of that variable interest entity.
-The new standard will become effective for the Company beginning in fiscal year 2018, with early adoption permitted.
-The Company is currently evaluating the impact of this standard on its consolidated financial statements and disclosures.
+The new standard became effective for the Company beginning in fiscal year 2018.
+The Company adopted this guidance in the first quarter of fiscal year 2018 on a retrospective basis and the guidance did not have a material impact on its consolidated financial statements and disclosures.